--- Everything following -- up to the next flag is considered plain arguments and can be retrieved using get_plain_arguments/0.

--eval Expr Scans, parses and evaluates an arbitrary expression Expr during system initialization.
+- -- Everything following -- up to the next flag is considered plain arguments and can be retrieved using get_plain_arguments/0. - -code_path_choice Choice This flag can be set to strict or relaxed.
+It controls whether each directory in the code path should be interpreted strictly as it appears in the boot script or if init should be more relaxed and try to find a suitable directory if it can choose from a regular ebin directory and an ebin directory in an archive file.
+This flag is particular useful when you want to elaborate with code loading from archives without editing the boot script.
+See [script(4)] for more information about interpretation of boot scripts.
+The flag does also have a similar affect on how the code server works.
+See code(3) [page 48]. - -eval Expr Scans, parses and evaluates an arbitrary expression Expr during system initialization.
 If any of these steps fail (syntax error, parse error or exception during evaluation), Erlang stops with an error message.
 Here is an example that seeds the random number generator:

 '''

-% erl -eval '{X,Y,Z}' = now(), random:seed(X,Y,Z).'
+% \text{ erl -eval } (X,Y,Z)' = \text{now(), random:seed(}X,Y,Z).'

 '''